 Any student in need of reasonable accommodations due to a disability will need to inform his or her instructor or the Dean of Student Services.
 Requests for reasonable accommodations are processed in the Dean of Student Services office and require appropriate documentation.
-Questions or requests can be directed to Student Services at 524-8111 or studentservices@kbocc.edu.
+Questions or requests can be directed to the Dean of Student Services at 524-8111 or anordstrom@kbocc.edu.